GrimmSimon/ESP32_FilamentDryer/README.md

 # ESP32_FilamentDryer
-Filament dryer controlled by  a  ESP32 board
+Filament dryer controlled by a   ESP32